Harshraj9812/Harshraj9812/README.md

 ## About me :mortar_board:
-I am a student, currently studying in <b>(KIIT)</b> Kallinga Institute of Industurial Technology.
-From very early on in my life, I started to fall in love with Technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
+I am a student, currently studying <b>MCA</b> in <b>(KIIT)</b> Kallinga Institute of Industurial Technology.
+From very early in my life, I started to fall in love with Technology 😍 This love has helped me develop a very good technological mindset, and given me the curiosity to learn more.
 I firmly believe that **no amount of knowledge is enough knowledge**. 🧠

 ## What I know :computer:
 - **Competitive Programming**